LHNCBC/r-snippets-bmi/regCOVID/readme.md

 # How to obtain a copy of the database we created

 See [DESCRIPTION OF EACH DATA FILE](https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCOVID_data_file_descript.html).
-For example, files regCovid_int-a.csv, regCovid_obs-a.csv, and regCovid_reg-a.csv are the lists of interventional trials, observational studies, and registries generated from search method A. Replace letter at the end with b and c to obtain the set of trials using the other
+For example, files regCovid_int-a.csv, regCovid_obs-a.csv, and regCovid_reg-a.csv are the lists of interventional trials, observational studies, and registries generated from search method A. Replace letter at the end with b and c to obtain the set of trials using the other search strategy.
+Note that these files will only include the STUDIES table metadata (from AACT).
+Inspect the other CSV files that support all the web report analyses to get additional data (e.g., interventions, study updates, etc.)

 # Code Files